shesek/bcash-instadump/README.md

 3. Profit! `$ bcash-instadump --inputs utxos.csv --payout 1BtcAddrGimmeRogersCoins`

-    (WARNING: will merge the all the outputs together in a single transaction, see "*Privacy Concerns*" below)
+    (WARNING: will merge the all the outputs together in a single transaction, see "*Privacy Considerations*" below)

 ### Extracting your UTXOs